What We're About at Seattle JazzED

 Programs and Financial Aid

-Seattle JazzED's year round music programs include big band ensembles, master classes, workshops and summer camps.
-We're known for innovative educational initiatives like the New Works Ensemble, the Girls Ellington Project and the Summer Jazz Ambassadors program.
-We offer financial aid and payment plans for every single program.
+Seattle JazzED's year round music programs include big band ensembles, vocal ensembles, special workshops and summer camps.
+We're known for innovative educational initiatives like the New Works Ensemble, the Girls Ellington Project and Summer Jazz Ambassadors.
+We always offer financial aid and payment plans for every single program.
 You can read a more detailed overview of our programs here.
-And you can learn more about how to apply for financial aid here.
+And you can learn more about our easy financial aid process here.

 If you're still not sure where to start, contact us and we'll walk you through it.